-77 Where the increased sensitivity obtained by scanning a limited mass range or by SIM is essential, the minimum requirement is for data from two ions of m/z >200; or three ions of m/z >100.
-Intensity ratios obtained from the more characteristic isotopic ions may be of particular utility.
-Additional supporting evidence (see paragraph 76) should be provided where these requirements cannot be met.
+79. Where the increased sensitivity obtained by scanning a limited mass range or by SIM is essential, the general minimum requirement is for data from two ions of m/z > 200; or three ions of m/z > 100, preferably including the molecular ion.
+For a few analytes, where these minimum requirements may not be achievable, ions with m/z < 100 may also provide supporting evidence.
+However, ions arising from common moieties may be of little use, as are cationised molecules or adducts, such as $[M+NH_4]^+$, formed in LC-MS. Intensity ratios obtained from the more characteristic isotopic ions, e.g. those containing Cl or Br, may be of particular utility.
+The selected diagnostic ions should not exclusively originate from the same part of the parent molecule.